c0dejump/HawkScan/README.md

  - [ ] Check github & pastebin
  - [ ] Mutli website subdomain scan
  - [ ] Spider link in website
- - [ ] Best subdomain found and analyze
  - [ ] Check if it's an user or a page
  - [ ] Backup file csv of scan
  - [ ] Work it with py2 and py3